AdobeDocs/campaign-classic.en/help/installation/using/standard-deployment.md

 1. Change the **internal** to the same as the application server.

-   For more on this, refer to [Internal identifier](../../installation/using/campaign-server-configuration.md#internal-identifier).
+   For more on this, refer to [this section](../../installation/using/configuring-campaign-server.md#internal-identifier).

 1. Link the database to the instance: